jjjw420/splunk-ibm-websphere-mq-add-on/README.md

 * Install the IBM Websphere MQ client.
 * Get and build the PyMQI library.
 You can download from here: https://github.com/dsuch/pymqi
 * Untar the MQ modular input release to your $SPLUNK_HOME/etc/apps directory.
-* Copy the built PyMQI libraries to the $SPLUNK_HOME/etc/apps/mq_ta/bin folder (i.e. copy pymqi.py, pymqe.so, CMQC.py, CMQCFC.py, CMQXC.py, and CMQZC.py to the $SPLUNK_HOME/etc/apps/mq_ta/bin directory).
+* Copy the built PyMQI library to the $SPLUNK_HOME/etc/apps/mq_ta/bin folder.
 * Copy python c_types library directory to the $SPLUNK_HOME/etc/apps/mq_ta/bin directory.
 * Ensure that the pymqi and ctypes libraries can be imported when using the Splunk Python interpreter.
 * Restart Splunk